Two injured in area accidents

-A Lamar teen was injured in a single-vehicle wreck sometime Tuesday morning on Southeast Fifth Road, 3 miles east of Lamar in Barton County, according to the Missouri State Highway Patrol.
+A Kansas man was injured in a two-vehicle accident at 9:38 a.m.
+Thursday on Missouri Highway 39, about 2 miles south of Mount Vernon in Lawrence County, according to the Missouri State Highway Patrol.

-Karmen B. Culver, 17, was taken to Freeman Hospital West in Joplin with moderate injuries.
+Bryan J. Mahan, 25, of Olathe, Kansas, was taken by ambulance to Mercy Hospital Springfield with serious injuries.

-She was driving an eastbound vehicle that ran off the road, striking a fence and utility pole before overturning, the patrol said.
+Mahan lost control of the northbound motorcycle he was riding and was thrown from the bike into a southbound semitruck operated by Theodore N. Tenk, 36, of Quincy, Illinois, the patrol said.

-• A Joplin woman was injured in a single-vehicle accident at 8:25 p.m.
-Monday on Peach Orchard Road at Allison Road, 4 miles south of Goodman in McDonald County, the state patrol said.
+• A Pineville man was injured in a single-vehicle wreck at 4:40 a.m.
+Thursday on Brush Creek Road, 3 miles south of Pineville in McDonald County, according to the state patrol.

-Nikkol A. Lambrecht, 35, was taken to Mercy Hospital Joplin with minor injuries.
+Joshua D. Clark, 22, was taken by ambulance to Freeman Neosho Hospital with minor injuries.

-Lambrecht was driving a southbound vehicle that ran off the road, striking a fence and a tree, the patrol said.
+Clark was driving a northbound vehicle that ran off the road and overturned, the patrol said.

 Commented